pixeldin/pixeldin/README.md

 - 👋 Hi, I’m @pixeldin
 - 👀 I’m interested in backend technology like cache and microservice
 - 🌱 I’m currently learning Go/Lua and summarizing past work experience
-- 📫 You can reach and know more about me by www.pixelpig.tech
+- 📫 You can know more about me by www.pixelpig.tech

 <!---
 pixeldin/pixeldin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.